 The earlier a substance use disorder is detected and treated, the easier it will be for a person to recover.
 Early intervention will prevent many of the long-term effects of addiction on someone’s health, relationships, education, finances and career.
 If you are looking where to get treated, there is no better place to do it than this safe outpatient option

-If there is someone in your life that you recognize the signs of a substance use disorder in, be supportive and reassure them that there is an outpatient option for alcohol treatment available at Oakvine Recovery Center.
+If there is someone in your life that you recognize the signs of a substance use disorder in, be supportive and reassure them that there is an outpatient option for alcohol treatment and an outpatient drug addiction treatment available.
 In addition to the professionals at LAPP, there are support groups that help people who are in recovery from substance use disorders.
 Twelve-step programs including Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) will provide support as someone works their recovery.

 Our next opportunity to learn more about the addiction and mental health challenges facing Licking County is on September 6 at the United Way’s Community Partners Council (CPC) meeting at the Licking County Library from 10 am – 12 noon.
 Speakers will include Jim Takacs, Kay Spergel, Kim Wilhelm, Doug Ute, Brad Copley, Carie Spicer, Trent Stanford and Colleen Richards.
 I hope our community will come together to educate ourselves about the impact of addiction on Licking County.